 WhatsApp helps more than 1.5 billion people connect and share with the people they care about.
 WhatsApp is a simple, secure, and reliable way for businesses to reach their customers all over the world.

-The WhatsApp Business API client supports a subset of the features provided by the WhatsApp applications you already know from Android, iOS, and the web, including end-to-end encryption.
+The WhatsApp Business API client offers many of the features provided by the WhatsApp applications you already know from Android, iOS, and Web.
 The difference is that this application can be deployed on a server, providing a local API that allows you to programmatically send and receive messages and integrate this workflow with your own systems (e.g., CRMs, contact center platforms, etc.).